justjosias/zang/README.md

 `zig build portamento`: Play a monophonic synth with portamento (gliding between notes).
 The instrument is composed of filtered noise, where the resonance frequency is controlled by the keyboard.
 (Note: you must hold down keys to get the portamento effect.
 When there are gaps between keypresses, the portamento is reset.)

+`zig build arpeggiator`: Rapid chiptune-like arpeggiator that cycles between whatever keys you have held down (limited by the wiring of your keyboard).

 ## Features
 Modules:
 * Curve: renders a curve (array of curve nodes) to a buffer using one of several interpolation functions